 There are three clinical subtypes of the disease.
 Type I (non-neuropathic) includes 99% of the cases and is associated with enlarged liver and spleen, increased skin pigmentation, and painful bone lesions.
 It is estimated that there are about 1 in 200,000 Type I Gaucher patients with about 50% of those being symptomatic.
 This is approximately equal to 10,000 to 15,000 Type I Gaucher patients.
 Type II is characterized by neurologic symptoms including oculomotor apraxia, strabismus, and hypertonicity.
 These occur, usually in the first year of life, with death following within the first 18 months of life.
 Type III is similar to Type II but onset of symptoms is much later and the course is longer.

 FDA APPROVED INDICATIONS

-Alglucerase (Ceredase®) and Imiglucerase (Cerezyme®) are indicated for long-term enzyme replacement therapy for patients with a confirmed diagnosis of Type I Gaucher disease that results in one or more of the following conditions: moderate to severe anemia, thrombocytopenia with bleeding tendency, bone disease, significant hepatomegaly, or splenomegaly.
+Imiglucerase (Cerezyme®) is indicated for long-term enzyme replacement therapy for pediatric and adult patients with a confirmed diagnosis of Type I Gaucher disease that results in one or more of the following conditions: anemia, thrombocytopenia, bone disease, hepatomegaly or splenomegaly.

 Taliglucerase alfa (Elelyso™) is indicated for the long-term enzyme replacement therapy for adults with a confirmed diagnosis of Type 1 Gaucher disease.